We are a community of women whose purpose is to know God and in so doing, express His love through our fellowship and service.

-Carol Campbell (215-364-0942) Members meet in members’ home the 2nd Tuesday at 7:00 p.m.
+Members meet in the church parlor the 2nd Tuesday at 7:00pm.
 Each meeting begins with snacks and updates from circle members about their families.
-Upcoming UMW events are discussed, followed by a short devotion.
-Their meeting ends with a circle formed lifting up prayers of joys and concerns.
-Mission projects included a visit by 10 members to the Ronald McDonald House where they prepared and served breakfast.
-Toiletry items, paper projects, etc. were donated by circle members and delivered to the Ronald McDonald House.
-Last Christmas, they adopted three children and purchased and wrapped gifts for them.
+Upcoming UMW events are discussed, followed by a short devotion and a study which is selected by the members in June.
+The meeting ends with a circle formed lifting up prayers of joys and concerns.

 They meet in the church parlor on the 2nd Wednesday at 10:00 a.m. and consists of our senior members (12).
 They have devotions and a lesson.
 Some of their good deeds include purchasing hams for the needy at Christmas, contributing to the Thank Offering and Prayers and Self Denial Offering, and providing postage for the shoe box mailing.
 They generously provided funds for the Philippines Typhoon Relief.

 Salome Circle Leader: Kathy Keppol (215-357-7404)